trongtb88/rateservice/README.md

    docker-composer up --build
 ```

-6. If have some logs at console like, server started and workded successfully
+6. If have some logs at console like, server started and worked successfully

 ```sh
 rate_db_mysql | 2021-03-29T00:16:59.979485Z 0 [Note]   - '::' resolves to '::';